ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 - **Bitcoin sign request**

-A Bitcoin transaction is uniquely identified thanks to the information shared in `crypto-coin-identity` UR type, i.e. secp256k1 as elliptic curve and 0 as coin type.
+A Bitcoin transaction is uniquely identified thanks to the information shared in `coin-identity` UR type, i.e. secp256k1 as elliptic curve and 0 as coin type.

 The only other required field for requesting the signature of a Bitcoin transaction is the bytes composing the unsigned PSBT transaction, corresponding to the `sign-data` field of `crypto-sign-request` UR type.